 In 1994, the Diagnostic and Statistical Manual recognised ADHD.
 This is the manual of the American Psychiatric Association.
 In Europe the International Classification of Diseases continued to recognise hyperkinesis and not ADHD.

-During the 1990s LANC staff had a lot of dealings with the educational system as the staff have always put great emphasis on school liaison and working with schools.
+During the 1990s LANCuk staff had a lot of dealings with the educational system as the staff have always put great emphasis on school liaison and working with schools.
 The schools generally were fairly negative about ADHD despite the fact that treating such children often made not only the child’s life more bearable but also the teachers’.
-The clinic had a lot to do with the association of the children with emotional and behavioural difficulties because of this group of children studies have shown that about 70% of them have underlying ADHD and related conditions.
+LANCuk had a lot to do with the association of children with emotional and behavioural difficulties because in this group of children, studies have shown that about 70% of them have underlying ADHD and related conditions.
 Nevertheless the prevailing view was that these children’s problems were largely due to their parents or their environment or their alleged previous abuse in some way or other.
 This was usually not the case.

 In 2000 as a result of an extremely negative Panorama programme Dr Kewley took Panorama to the Broadcasting Complaints Commission and secured an apology.